emaloney/MBDataEnvironment/README.md

 A technique similar to quoting is to use *escape sequences* to represent a character that can't be represented by itself.

-For example, the string "`$$`" is an escape sequence representing the dollar-sign character '`$`'.
+For example, the string "`$$`" is an escape sequence representing the dollar-sign character `$`.
 Just as quoting was used to ensure that "`Ke$ha`" was handled correctly, this escape sequence could also be used:

 ```
 It will cost $total for your $quantity tickets to the Ke$$ha concert
 ```

-> The expression engine is able to interpret escape sequences more efficiently than quoting, so if it is possible to represent what you need without using quoting, you should strive to do so.

 The following escape sequences are supported: